TERNER - Key Persons

 Job Titles:

-• Vice President Climate Aligned Philanthropy and Partnerships Lead, Wells Fargo
+• Vice President Climate Aligned Philanthropy & Partnerships Lead, Wells Fargo

 Kara Murray-Badal